Wayland Flowers: Legacy

 Flowers spent the end of his life in L.A.'s first AIDS hospice, Hughes House, and left money in his will for another to be opened, called the Wayland Flowers House.
 The funds went directly to Hughes House, which was renamed and closed a few months later because its county contract was not renewed, although it was briefly reopened in the early '90s.

 Wayland carried numerous Madame puppets on tour with him in case there was a problem or so he could do a quick costume change.
 In 2015, a puppet that had been in the care of Flowers' former stage manager sold at Julien's Auctions for $12,500.
 An earlier puppet, which didn't have arms, was featured on a 2022 episode of Antiques Roadshow, and estimated to be valued at $15-$20,000.

 A third puppet was auctioned off in 1990 by Butterfield's in San Francisco, and sold to an anonymous buyer for $11,000.
 In 1991, this same puppet went on permanent display at The Museum of Modern Art in a piece by artist Nayland Blake titled "Magic," which featured Madame in an open steamer trunk surrounded by dead flowers.

 Flowers inspired the first name of Waylon Smithers, a fictional character on the animated TV series The Simpsons, who later came out as gay.

 American drag queen Raja Gemini performed as Madame on RuPaul's Drag Race All Stars (season 7) on the show's Snatch Game, a game inspired by the TV game show Match Game.

+In 2022, Julian Hooper's original screenplay Madame – based on the life of Wayland Flowers – was named a Finalist in the Nicholl Fellowship, the annual screenwriting competition of the Academy of Motion Picture Arts and Sciences.
+Selected from 5,526 scripts submitted across 85 countries, Madame advanced through multiple rounds of judging by industry professionals and Academy members before being named a finalist by the Academy Nicholl Fellowships Committee.